-Modularisation is the splitting of web pages into different sections (e.g. header, body, footer, etc.) and saving each of them with a unique file name for the sake of good maintenance and updating throughout the site.
-Modularisation is a good practice which we would strongly recommend.
+Modularisation is the splitting of different sections (e.g. header, body, footer, etc.) of web pages and saving each of them with a unique file name for the sake of good maintenance and updating throughout the site.
+Modularisation is a good practice which we would strongly encourage web resource authors to follow.
 One way of achieving this is to develop web pages using SHTML, which is similar to HTML except that such pages are assembled on the server and not on the client side browser.
 (In SHTML, the S stands for Server Side Include).
-An SHTML web page easily lets you "INCLUDE" other pieces into HTML using instruction lines such as "<!--#include virtual="filename"-->".
+An SHTML web page easily lets you "INCLUDE" other pieces into HTML using special directives such as "<!--#include virtual="filename"-->".
+For further details on server side includes, please see Wikipedia entry on Server Side Include.